Codek001/Palmoria-Group-HR/README.md

 - **Geographic Distribution**: Balanced opportunity for female high-earners across regional offices.
 - **Departmental Spread for Female High-Earners**: Strong representation in strategic, technical, and people-oriented departments, indicating multi-dimensional contributions.

-This analysis highlights the gender distribution, salary insights, and departmental representation within Palmoria Group, providing a comprehensive overview of workforce dynamics and potential areas for improvement.